No items found.

 Instructions:

-1. Prepare the Burger Patty Mixture: In a food processor, add the cooked black beans, mushrooms, quinoa, walnuts, breadcrumbs, and minced garlic.
-Pulse until the mixture is well combined but still chunky.
-Transfer to a bowl and mix in the caramelized onions, barbecue sauce, vegan Worcestershire sauce, coco aminos, tomato paste, smoked paprika, turmeric powder, chili powder, salt, and pepper.
-Mix thoroughly.
-If the mixture is too wet, add more breadcrumbs until it holds together.
-If too dry, add a little water.
+1. Make the Patty Mixture In a food processor, add 240 g (1 cup) cooked black beans, mushrooms, quinoa, walnuts, breadcrumbs, and garlic.
+Pulse until well combined but still chunky.
+Transfer to a bowl and mix in caramelized onions, barbecue sauce, Worcestershire sauce, coco aminos, tomato paste, smoked paprika, turmeric, chili powder, salt, and pepper.
+If too wet, add more breadcrumbs.

-2. Form and Cook the Patties: Shape the mixture into burger patties.
-Heat a skillet over medium heat, add a little oil, and cook the patties for about 4-5 minutes on each side until golden brown and crispy.
+2. Form and Cook the Patties Shape the mixture into burger patties.
+Heat a skillet over medium heat with a little oil.
+Cook patties for 4–5 minutes per side until golden brown and crispy.

-3. Assemble the Burger: Toast your burger buns.
+3. Assemble the Burger Toast your burger buns.
 Spread a generous amount of the In-N-Out spread on both the top and bottom buns.
-Place the cooked patty on the bottom bun and top with extra pickles, lettuce, tomatoes, or any toppings of your choice.
+Place the cooked patty on the bottom bun and add toppings of your choice.

-4. Serve: Serve your Vegan In-N-Out Burger with a side of crispy fries or a salad.
-Enjoy this rich, flavorful, and satisfying plant-based version of the iconic burger!
+4. Serve Serve with a side of crispy fries or a salad.

 Notes: